Pulao is a traditional Indian dish made with aromatic spices and vegetables.

 When in doubt with what to cook that is wholesome, easy and healthy, especially for the kids, I resort to making different kinds of Pulao and serve it with chicken nuggets 🙂

 Yes, you can the but in doing so it is best to soak the legumes overnight as it may take longer to cook.

 Also add one extra cup of water/stock to cook.

 Use a tight lid and low the heat down to minimum.

 Pulao as most of us who like Indian food know is a dish made with rice and sometimes includes other vegetables, cooked in a spiced broth, covered and brought to a boil.

 In India, there are mainly three kinds of rice dishes Pulao, Biriyani and Khichidi.

-Pulao is a less complex, easy to make dish which can either be eaten as a side dish or a main depending on the ingredients used.
+Pulao is less complex, easy to make which can either be eaten as a side dish or a main depending on the ingredients used.
 It is generally made with whole spices when compared to a biriyani.

 Biriyani, is a more complex rice dish.
 It uses a two-way process of cooking the rice and the curry separately and then mixing them in layers.
 The spices can be complex and intense or easy and simple depending on the recipe.

 Khichidi, on the other hand is a one dish meal made with rice and lentils with the least amount of spices and almost runny consistency.